Yamato-Saidaiji Station: Lines

 Yamato-Saidaiji Station is a junction of lines coming from four directions: the Nara line from Osaka in the west and Nara in the east, the Kyoto line from Kyoto in the north, and the Kashihara Line from Kashihara in the south.
+It is 22.3 kilometers from the starting point of the Nara Line at Fuse and 28.4 kilometers from Osaka Namba and is 24.6 kilometers from the starting point of the Kyoto Line.
+It is also the northern terminus of the 28.3 kilometer Kashihara Line to Kashiharajingū-mae.

 Layout

-This station has three island platforms serving five tracks on the ground.
-The station building is located to the north and south of the platforms and tracks, connecting NaRa Family, bus stops and taxi stands from the north gates and connecting the overbridge from the south gates.

-Station shopping mall "Time's Place Saidaiji" is located on the 2nd level, housing 32 stores such as restaurants, souvenir stores and convenience store Family Mart.
-The shopping mall opened on September 11, 2009, with the location of 3 elevators connecting a platform each.